mmann1123/xr_fresh/README.md

 ```
 Note: `ray` is only is beta for Windows and will not be installed by default.
 Please read more about the installation [here](https://docs.ray.io/en/latest/ray-overview/installation.html)

-## Working with NetCDF Files

-While xr_fresh is designed to work with individual GeoTIFF files, you can work with NetCDF data (e.g., climate model output) using a simple workaround:

-1. **Export NetCDF time slices to individual GeoTIFF files** - Each time step becomes a separate raster file
-2. **Run xr_fresh on the exported files** - Process as normal time series
-3. **Extract features** - Generate temporal statistics across your time series

-See the complete [NetCDF workflow example](notebooks/netcdf.ipynb) that demonstrates:
-- Loading CESM2 climate model data (PRECT precipitation variable)
-- Exporting 1 year of daily data (~366 timesteps) to individual rasters
-- Extracting 27+ temporal features including extremes, variability, and trends

 ## Example

 Simple working example